Privacy Policy

 If you choose to link your phone number for SMS note capture, I collect your phone number.
 It is stored in encrypted and hashed form — never as plain text — to route incoming messages to your account.
 When you send a text message, the message body and metadata (such as message ID and timestamp) are temporarily logged for deduplication, rate limiting, and operational reliability.
 Your consent to receive SMS confirmation messages and the timestamp of that consent are also recorded.

-Usage & Technical Data
+Usage & Analytics Data

 How I Use Information